-• an FVC relative decline ≥10%

-or Evidence of at least two of the following criteria:

-- 1. Worsening respiratory symptoms - 2.
+- 1. Fibrotic ILD affecting at least 10% of the lung parenchyma on HRCT imaging. - Signs of progression clinical, functional or radiomorphological deterioration - must be present for a reasonable period of time within a 24-month period.
+Adopted from the INBUILD pivotal trial [11], the following criteria apply as a general guideline: Either - an FVC relative decline $\geq 10\%$ - Or evidence of at least two of the following criteria: - 1.
+Worsening respiratory symptoms - 2.
 FVC relative decline \geq 5% predicted - 3.
 Increase in signs of fibrosis on HRCT - 4.
 DLco absolute decline ≥15% predicted (DLco) - 5.
-Initiation of long-term oxygen supplementation during exercise or at rest or permanent increase in the oxygen flow of an ongoing long-term oxygen supplementation therapy by at least 1 l/min according to the current Guideline for Long-Term Oxygen Therapy [18]. - 6.
-Hospitalization in case of worsening respiratory difficulties or acute ILD exacerbation - Decrease in the distance walked in the 6-minute walk test by ≥50m or 20% and/or drop in minimum oxygen saturation during the 6-minute walk test by >5% and below 88% absolute on room air, or ongoing oxygen supplementation at a steady flow rate - Hallmarks of the radiologic pattern of fibrosis are: - Increase in the extent or severity of traction bronchiectasis and bronchiolectasis - New ground-glass opacity with traction bronchiectasis - New fine reticulation - Increased coarseness of reticular abnormality - New or increased honeycombing - Increased lobar volume loss
+Initiation of long-term oxygen supplementation during exercise or at rest or permanent increase in the oxygen flow of an ongoing long-term oxygen supplementation therapy by at least 1 L/min according to the current Guideline for Long-Term Oxygen Therapy [18] - 6.
+Hospitalization in case of worsening respiratory difficulties or acute ILD exacerbation - 7.
+Decrease in the distance walked in the 6MWT by ≥50 m or 20% and/or drop in minimum oxygen saturation during the 6MWT by >5% and below 88% absolute on room air, or ongoing oxygen supplementation at a steady flow rate

+Hallmarks of the radiologic pattern of fibrosis are

+- Increase in the extent or severity of traction bronchiectasis and bronchiolectasis - New ground-glass opacity with traction bronchiectasis - New fine reticulation - Increased coarseness of reticular abnormality - New or increased honeycombing - Increased lobar volume loss

-From the guideline committee's point of view, this proposal amalgamates the criteria successfully used in studies and clinically reasonable criteria, without excluding a patient group.
+From the Guideline Committee's point of view, this proposal amalgamates the criteria successfully used in studies and clinically reasonable criteria, without excluding a patient group.
 In addition, the requirement that at least 10% of the lung parenchyma is affected by fibrotic remodeling increases the probability of progression.
-The guideline committee also emphasizes that each of these criteria is only valid and can therefore be used as an indicator of progressive fibrosis, if other causes for the deterioration have been rigorously excluded.
-Causes of clinical deterioration to be ruled out include, in particular, are: left heart failure with pulmonary vascular congestion, developing pulmonary hypertension, overhydration due to heart or kidney failure, and infections.
+The Guideline Committee also emphasizes that each of these criteria is only valid and can therefore be used as an indicator of progressive fibrosis if other causes for the deterioration have been rigorously excluded.
+Causes of clinical deterioration to be ruled out include, in particular, left heart failure with pulmonary vascular congestion, developing pulmonary hypertension (PH), overhydration due to heart or kidney failure, and infections.

-While the approval of nintedanib and pirfenidone for the treatment of IPF is a regular, diagnosis-based approval, the approval of nintedanib for the treatment of PPF is not an approval for the treatment of a specific disease, but rather for a specific clinical progressive behavior that manifests with a variety of underlying diseases.
-It is therefore important to note that, in addition to the progression criteria, the presence of a fibrotic ILD needs to be confirmed based on CT morphology using an adequate thin-slice HRCT scan, or based on histological evidence (if available).
-Reliable radiological criteria of pulmonary fibrosis are honeycombing and traction bronchiectasis or bronchiolectasis; reticulation is also an indicator of fibrosis, especially if quite extensive and subpleural-predominant [3] [4].
+While the approval of nintedanib and pirfenidone for the treatment of IPF is a regular, diagnosis-based approval, the approval of nintedanib for the treatment of PPF is not an approval for the treatment of a specific disease but rather for a specific clinical progressive behavior that manifests with a variety of underlying diseases.
+It is therefore important to note that, in addition to the progression criteria, the presence of a fibrotic ILD needs to be confirmed based on CT morphology using an adequate thin-slice HRCT scan or based on histological evidence (if available).
+Reliable radiological criteria of pulmonary fibrosis are honeycombing and traction bronchiectasis or bronchiolectasis; reticulation is also an indicator of fibrosis, especially if quite extensive subpleuraland predominant [3, 4].

 All statements regarding the medical therapy made in this guideline refer either to patients diagnosed with IPF based on current guideline criteria in the context of a multidisciplinary team discussion (MDD) [4] or, in the case of PPF, to patients with a fibrotic ILD affecting at least 10% of the lung parenchyma, with signs of progression as per the criteria specified above.
-An ILD multidisciplinary team discussion (ILD Board) is the gold-standard for diagnosing PPF.
+An ILD MDD (ILD Board) is the gold standard for diagnosing PPF.